khofstadter/bcmi.khofstadter.com/_posts/2019-10-26-festival-of-ideas-2019-talk-performance.md

 - why are the gaming elements absent in this performance?

 - how shall you listen to the soundscape?
-Shall you listen to the digital shamans (drums and chakapa), my live drumming or the other sounds?
+Shall you listen to the digital shamans (drums and shaker), my live drumming or the other sounds?

 - shall you watch the screen or not?